open-eid/CDOC2/cdoc2-system-docs/docs/terms_and_accronyms.md

 * `Authentication Server`, `cdoc2-auth` - SID/MID.
 Generates session tokens to presented to other CDOC2 SID/MID infrastructure servers.

+* `Authentication ticket` - SID/MID.
+A server-specific presentation of the CDOC2 Authentication Token, created by selectively disclosing only the nonce relevant to one CSS server.
+One Authentication Token is signed once by the Recipient; a separate Authentication Ticket is derived and sent to each CSS.

 * `Capsule` - Data structure, which contains encryption scheme-specific information (encrypted symmetric keys, public keys, salt, server object references, ...)<br/>which Recipient can use to derive, establish or retrieve decryption keys for decrypting the CDOC2 Container.
 Capsule can either be a Server Capsule, a Container Capsule or a Shares Capsule.

 * `CC` - CDOC2 Capsule.
 Data structure inside CDOC2 Container.
 CC contains information for decrypting the payload of CDOC2 Container. <br/> That information could be a symmetric cryptographic key, a share of symmetric cryptographic key, <br/> or necessary data for establishing such key with key derivation algorithm or key-agreement protocol, for example, with ECDH.